Feast of Our Lady of Ransom: Crown of Twelve Stars of Our Lady of Mercy

 The "Crown of Twelve Stars of Our Lady of Mercy" is an ancient devotion of the Order of Our Lady of Mercy based on Revelation 12:1: "And a great sign appeared in heaven: a woman clothed with the sun, and the moon under her feet, and on her head a crown of twelve stars."

 It is prayed on a chaplet.
-The chaplet consists in a medal, five Our Father beads and three sets of four beads each where the Hail Mary is prayed in honor of Our Lady's Crown of Excellence.
-The chaplet ends with a Glory be.
+The chaplet consists of a medal, five Our Father beads, and three sets of four beads each where the Hail Mary is prayed in honor of Our Lady's Crown of Excellence.
+The chaplet ends with a Glory Be.